nilaj-c/Derivatives-Pricing-Models/README.md

 5. <strong> swaption-price </strong> : code to calculate the price of a swaption (option on a swap) using martingale pricing in a binomial tree.

+6. <strong> term-structure-forward-eq </strong>: code to calculate the term structure of interest rates from the prices of elementary securities (Arrow-Debreu securities) by using the forward equations.